How to Setup Wordpress Blog Quickly and Easily

 Almost every website has an 'About' page.
 Let's, therefore, make it directly.

-Fill in 'Enter your title here' About (or 'About us' or About me' ) and then right click on the blue 'publish' button.
+Fill in 'Enter your title here' About (or 'About us' or me), then right-click the blue 'publish' button.

 Look, you made your first page.
 Yeah!

-And now we are going to do exactly the same, but then for the contact page.
+And now, we will do the same for the contact page.

 Click on the New page again and mention the 'Contact' page.
 Then click on publish again.

-Note: You can even get a freelancer or can hire an online WordPress Setup services to do things for you!
+Note: You can even get a freelancer or hire an online WordPress Setup service to do things for you!

 How can I create a WordPress menu?